sebbrochet/IT360Awareness/README.md

 * ranwinconf: Track changes of the configuration of your windows servers
 * ranwinad: Track changes (groups, users, computers) in your Active Directory

-list_* scripts are used by corresponding ran* scripts They can also be used directly to display data on standard output.
+list_* scripts, when available, are used by corresponding ran* scripts They can also be used directly to display data on standard output.
 Type name of script with no options in a shell to get help